google-research/task_adaptation/README.md

 your internet connection and CPU model.

-Note, that *Diabetic Retinopathy* and *Resisc45* datasets can not be downloaded automatically, so a user should download these datasets themself, see [TFDS documentation](https://www.tensorflow.org/datasets) for more details.
+Note, that *Diabetic Retinopathy* and *Resisc45* datasets can not be downloaded automatically, so a user should download these dataset themself, see [TFDS documentation](https://www.tensorflow.org/datasets) for more details.

 #### Install dataset specific dependencies